bhisaac/5eFP/5eFP-SRD.md

 **Elf Weapon Training.** You have proficiency with the longsword, shortsword, shortbow, and longbow.

-**Expeditious.** Your base speed increases by +1 square while traveling through natural terrain.
+**Expeditious.** Your base speed increases by +1 square while traveling through squares that include natural terrain (forest, plains, swamp, hills, highland, mountains, arctic, tundra, desert, badlands, sea, ocean, (others?)).

-**Naturemeld.** You have advantage on Performance checks to hide and move silently while in natural terrain.
+**Naturemeld.** You have advantage on Performance checks to hide and move silently while standing on a square that includes natural terrain.

 ## Halfling
 ### Halfling Traits